 I saw the fear my spouse had.
 It made me realize I had scared him a great deal.
 And I tried to resolve that by doing the work in therapy.
 And trying to improve as best I could.
 So the fear wouldn’t be there.

 A friend of mine was told to ‘get over it’.
 And there are many more such things you can hear.
-My friends and family were very supportive so I never had this issue, but some people you will hear things what I said on the image above.
+My friends and family were very supportive so I never had this issue.

 You feel exposed: I’m a private person and that is one reason I likely hid the depression.
 Suffer in silence and deal with it myself.
 It is what I do.
 Having people know made me feel exposed.
 Like people knew something deeply personal about me.
 And it made me feel weak because we are told people with depression are weak.
 And you think others opinions of you will change like they will think you are weak.

 Other than stigma, none of this lasts.
 It is normal for loved once to be concerned and fearful and perhaps not know how to address it.
 It is normal if you have hidden depression that when it is in the open, you’ll feel exposed by it and uncomfortable.
 But when it is open, for me, that is when I got treatment and progress was made so I cannot regret that.
 I am not open about it to others, mind you.
 And with good reason, stigma is a very big deal that I don’t want to deal with in other situations.
 In the end, I got effective treatment and for me, that is what matters.
 I likely wouldn’t have if it remained hidden.